bhrigutayal/Cultoura/README.md

 ## Getting Started

-To get started with CULTOURA, simply download the app from the App Store or Google Play Store and create your profile.
+To get started with CULTOURA, simply clone the repository and get started.
 Explore the vast array of cultural events, customize your preferences, and start planning your next adventure today!

 ## Feedback